Radioactivebun0/Auto-Advertise-2.0/README.md

 Auto Advertise 2.0 is a python programe that advertises on the Offical minecraft discord.

 The account you use to advertise MUST be in the offical minecarft discord

+# THE DISCORD API HAS CHANGED, THIS NO LONGER WORKS